Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Results

 \subsubsection{Participants}

-Overall, the studies reported in the papers included 3902 participants (see Table \ref{table:General and demographic information}) with a minimum of 20 participants in \cite{nomura2015gender} and a maximum of 421 participants in \cite{law2021interplay}.
-Of the 3902 participants in the studies, 1850 were men/male, 1915 women/female, 39 other/undisclosed, and for 98 participants the gender was not specified.
-None of the studies reported the presence of non-binary participants or any other gender identity beyond the binary.
-In terms of age, 21 out of the 35 papers (60\% of the papers) featured a sample of participants composed of young adults, presumably university students (age comprised between 18 and 30 years); 7 out of 35 papers (20\% of the papers) a sample of adults (older than 30), and 7 out of 35 papers (20\% of the papers) a sample of children (younger than 18).
+Overall, the studies reported in the papers included 3902 participants (see Table \ref{table:General and demographic information}).
+The participants in the studies were more or less equally distributed between female (49\%) and male gender (47\%, see Figure \ref{fig:participantgender} for an overview).
+Interestingly, only 1\% of the participants in the studies fell in the category other/undisclosed, and the gender of 3\% of the participants was not specified.
+None of the reviewed studies reported the presence of non-binary participants or participants with gender identities beyond the binary.
+In terms of age, 60\% of the papers featured a sample of participants composed of young adults, presumably university students (age comprised between 18 and 30 years); 20\% of the papers a sample of adults (older than 30), and 20\% of the papers a sample of children (younger than 18).